 2002 - Col Richard Bartle (see earlier note) writes paper entitled "A British Armed Forces Federation; In anticipation of the inevitable."

 2005 - General Election.
-Foreshadowing the BAFF concept, Service Voting Campaign to encourage service voters to register and then use their vote shows how responsible non-partisan campaigning by service personnel can also be extremely effective.
+Foreshadowing the BAFF concept, the Service Voting Campaign to encourage service voters to register and then use their vote shows how responsible non-partisan campaigning by service personnel can also be extremely effective.

 2006 (Jan) - Formation of British Armed Forces Federation (BAFF) Steering Group.
 Publication of BAFF Ten Point Plan.

 2006 (Jan) - Parliamentary question by Lord Garden - To ask Her Majesty's Government whether there is any bar to serving members of the armed forces forming an association along the lines of the Police Federation.
 Air Marshal Lord Garden (1944-2007), retired Air Marshal RAF and Liberal Democrat Defence spokesman in the Lords, later became one of the first subscribing members of the British Armed Forces Federation.
-Tim Garden was a key champion of the Service Voting Campaign.
+Tim Garden had been a champion of the Service Voting Campaign.

 2006 (Feb) - Armed Forces Federation discussed by House of Commons Armed Forces Bill Committee.
 Committee take written evidence on behalf of British Armed Forces Federation Steering Group.